 “Table Joins” are useful for bringing data together from different tables based on their database relations.
 First, we will see how the join operates between tables.
 Then we will test the Order of Execution when Join and where condition both lies.
 Finally, we will move our exploration to Importance of the Join order.
 It is a good idea to know about database table relationships before reading this article.

 1. Introduction to Grouping & Sorting In this article, we will explore group and sort the result of an SQL query.
-The Order By informs SQL engine to arrange the query output … Continue Reading Learn How to Use Order By Clause and Group By Clause
+The Order By informs SQL engine to arrange the query output in ascending or descending order.
+To put it differently, the Order By will sort the output query result on a specific column or columns.
+We … Continue reading

 RDBMS Database supports the relationship between tables.
 One can do this by linking the columns.
 This article shows how to modal the relationships One-to-One, One-to-Many and Many-To-Many with examples.
 The relationship One-to-Many can also be seen as Many-to-One.